icopy-site/awesome/docs/awesome/awesome-ddd.md

 ### Python
 - [Eventsoucing in Python](https://github.com/johnbywater/eventsourcing) - Mature, stable Python library for event sourcing and DDD.
 Supports wide variety of databases, different kinds of orderings of domain events, application level encryption, snapshotting, optimistic concurrency control, and process events.
 Applications, and entire systems of applications, can be defined independently of infrastructure, and run in different ways (single threaded, multi-threaded, clocked, stepping, multi-process, actor model) and with different infrastructure.
 - [dry-python](https://github.com/dry-python) - A set of libraries for pluggable business logic components.
+- [PyAssimilator](https://github.com/knucklesuganda/py_assimilator/) - Quickly create DDD Python patterns, Event-Based Systems, CRUD applications.
+Set of Python patterns for database access that support SQLAlchemy, MongoDB, Redis, or Pure Python.
+PyAssimilator allows you to write code without dependencies, meaning you can switch SQL to NoSQL without changing a single file in your system.

 ### Ruby
 - [Eventide](https://eventide-project.org) - Event Sourcing and Microservices Stack for Ruby.
 A set of libraries for writing event driven, autonomous services.